rafaelxky/SmartServiceHub/README.md

 ## Nginx
 - Nginx will route backend request from /api endpoint (ex: http://localhost:8081/api/home -> http://localhost:8080/home)
 - The frontend uses the base url (ex: http://localhost:8081/index.html -> http://localhost:8082/index.html)
+- You can check if nginx is up at "http://localhost:8081/nginx/status" wich will return "up" if up

 # Roles
 - Users can have 3 roles currently, USER, ADMIN, MODERATOR wich can be found at the roles enum in the backend